How DuoNinja works

 - Vocabulary stores words and meanings for one language course.

 - Decks are for flashcard practice.
-A saved meaning can be linked to one or more decks.
+A word and its meaning can be linked to one or more decks.

 - Study reviews deck cards with spaced repetition.
 If the same meaning appears in multiple decks, review progress follows that shared meaning.